lizij/LearningNotes/Algorithm/RecursionDP.md

 > Dynamic programming can be seen as the optimized result of recursion.
 Use recursion to analyze the problem and get the origin code.
 Then use dynamic programming to optimize computing progresses.

+> Compared with Greedy:
+>
+> Every decision in Greedy is unchangeable.
+Because the next optimal solution is only based on the previous one, all solutions before the previous one are useless.
+In a word, every optimal solution contains the previous results.
+>
+> In DP, the globally optimal solution is from all locally optimal solutions, while not contains them.
+Therefore we need to memorize all locally optimal results.
+The key is the state transition equation, which is used to get the globally result from the locally ones.

 [More](https://en.wikipedia.org/wiki/Dynamic_programming)

 ## Practice